-Android 4.1 specifies a "compatibility mode" in which the framework operates in an 'normal' screen size equivalent (320dp width) mode for the benefit of legacy applications not developed for old versions of Android that pre-date screen-size independence.
+Android 4.2 specifies a "compatibility mode" in which the framework operates in an 'normal' screen size equivalent (320dp width) mode for the benefit of legacy applications not developed for old versions of Android that pre-date screen-size independence.
 Device implementations MUST include support for legacy application compatibility mode as implemented by the upstream Android open source code.
-That is, device implementations MUST NOT alter the behavior of the compatibility mode is activated, and MUST NOT alter the behavior of the compatibility mode itself.
+That is, device implementations MUST NOT alter the triggers or thresholds at which compatibility mode is activated, and MUST NOT alter the behavior of the compatibility mode itself.